A cut finite element method for the Biot system of poroelasticity

 \section{Stability and a priori error analysis}

 This section is devoted to the theoretical analysis of the cut finite element method~\eqref{eq:biot-total-press-weak-disc-ghost} for the Biot problem.
 We start by collecting the necessary stability and coercivity estimates for the bilinear forms involved, before we turn to the discussion of a modified inf-sup condition for the displacement-total-pressure coupling bilinear form \(b_{1,h}(\cdot,\cdot)\) when mixed boundary conditions are considered.
-Afterwards, we state and prove the main inf-sup condition for total bilinear form $A_h(\cdot,\cdot)$ given in~\eqref{eq:total_bilinear_form}.
-Here, the main objectives are to carry over the parameter robustness of the total pressure formulation to the cut finite element setting, and to ensure that the resulting unfitted method is also geometrically robust.
+Afterwards, we state and prove the main inf-sup condition for the total bilinear form $A_h(\cdot,\cdot)$ given in~\eqref{eq:total_bilinear_form}.
+Here, the main objective is to carry over the parameter robustness of the total pressure formulation to the cut finite element setting, ensuring that the resulting unfitted method is also geometrically robust.
 We conclude the section by deriving optimal a priori error estimates for the proposed cut finite element method.